dqvid3/360-Navigator/README.md

 # 360° Image and Video Navigator
-This repository contains a simple pedestrian tracker implemented as an assignment for the Computer Vision course attended at [UniPa](https://www.unipa.it/dipartimenti/ingegneria/cds/ingegneriainformatica2035/?template=responsive&pagina=insegnamento&idInsegnamento=171775&idDocente=155776&idCattedra=167762).
+This repository contains a 360° image/video navigator developed as an assignment for the [Computer Vision](https://www.unipa.it/dipartimenti/ingegneria/cds/ingegneriainformatica2035/?template=responsive&pagina=insegnamento&idInsegnamento=171775&idDocente=155776&idCattedra=167762) course for master's degree in Artificial Intelligence at [University of Palermo](https://www.unipa.it/).

 ## Overview